syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

 N> Index starts from 0 here.
 N> To use “selectedIndices” property, you should enable with showCheckbox or multiSelectMode property.

-The following methods, select the items in the DropDownList.
+The following methods, select the items in the Dropdown List.

 <table>
     <tr>